-Artists exhibiting selected for the Regional Exhibition and E3 art space programs may choose to have some or all works on display available for sale, or none.
+Artists exhibiting selected for the Regional Arts Development Exhibition and E3 art space programs may choose to have some or all works on display available for sale, or none.

-In accordance with the Wagga Wagga City Council Revenue and Pricing Policy, the Gallery will charge a commission on the retail value of all artworks sold during the period of their being displayed in any of the exhibition spaces, with the exception from the following organisations that successfully apply for the Regional Exhibition and E3 art space programs:
+In accordance with the Wagga Wagga City Council Revenue and Pricing Policy and annual adopted Fees and Charges, the Gallery will charge a commission on the retail value of all artworks sold during the period of their being displayed in any of the exhibition spaces.